paulmooreparks/Xfer/README.md

 </ No digraphs required for text elements that are straightforward to parse. />
 speaker "Alice"

-</ If the string contains an embedded marker character, then the surrounding markers may be repeated as necessary. />
+</ If the string contains an embedded specifier character, then the surrounding specifiers may be repeated as necessary. />
 statement1 ""A quote is a " character.""

-</ Digraphs are required when the closing marker would be ambiguous. />
+</ Digraphs are required when the closing specifier would be ambiguous. />
 statement2 <"Alice said, "What's up?"">
 ```